leviceccato/leviceccato.au/README.md

 ## About

 Welcome to the repository of Levi Ceccato's website.
-It’s built as a simple optimised HTML and vanilla JS landing page.
+It’s built as a single optimised HTML file.

 ## Usage